benhoyt/juju-docs/sdk/interact-with-pebble.md

 container.isdir('/tmp/myfile') # False

 # if /tmp/mydir exists
-container.exists('/tmp/myfile') # True
+container.exists('/tmp/mydir') # True
-container.isdir('/tmp/myfile') # True
+container.isdir('/tmp/mydir') # True
 ```

- <a href="#heading--run-commands"><h2 id="heading--run-commands">Run commands</h2></a>
+<a href="#heading--run-commands-on-the-workload-container"><h2 id="heading--run-commands-on-the-workload-container">Run commands on the workload container</h2></a>

-From Juju 2.9.17, Pebble includes an API for executing arbitrary commands on the workload container: the [`Container.exec`](https://ops.readthedocs.io/en/latest/#ops.model.Container.exec) method.
+From Juju 2.9.17, Pebble includes an API for executing arbitrary commands on the workload container: the [`Container.exec`](https://ops.readthedocs.io/en/latest/#ops.Container.exec) method.
 It supports sending stdin to the process and receiving stdout and stderr, as well as more advanced options.

 To run simple commands and receive their output, call `Container.exec` to start the command, and then use the returned [`Process`](https://ops.readthedocs.io/en/latest/#ops.pebble.ExecProcess) object's [`wait_output`](https://ops.readthedocs.io/en/latest/#ops.pebble.ExecProcess.wait_output) method to wait for it to finish and collect its output.